klemenv/PyDevice/README.md

 ## Quick introduction

-After selecting *pydev* as device type for a particular record, the INP/OUT fields of the record can specify any valid Python code.
-Link's string must start with @ character followed by Python expression.
+After selecting *pydev* as device type for a particular record, the INP/OUT fields of the record can specify any valid Python code as long as it is prefixed with *@* sign (due to how EPICS parses record links).

 ### Hello world example
 Any record type can be used for this simple example: